stevavoliajvar/stop_cloudflare/PEOPLE.md

 "how let you know i'm human ? where the CAPTCHA feature" by @[shibwei](https://twitter.com/shibwei/status/1141200007455838208)

+"Hey Cloudflare I don't mind going through a human check once in a while, but having me do it EVERY time I go to a new website or reload one is ridiculous.
+This is bad UX." by @[JohnnyFDK](https://twitter.com/JohnnyFDK/status/1138373924079767554)

 "Aha, ik kreeg deze morgen bij doorklik van google naar velt een cloudflare captcha" by @[Beatever](https://twitter.com/Beatever/status/1143119544384479232)

 "Trying to register a U2F token is broken as Cloudflare are serving a CAPTCHA on your API." by @[R1CH_TL](https://twitter.com/R1CH_TL/status/1136251124602888192)